Are you practicing yoga correctly? Are you making mistakes that could cause you an injury? Is there a correct and incorrect way to practice yoga?

 Yoga is an inner practice.
 Accepting where you are on your journey of yoga and not comparing yourself to others might be one of the most challenging aspects to your practice.
 When we compare ourselves to others, in yoga or in anything in our lives, we can find ourselves thinking we are not good enough, not flexible enough, not thin enough, not smart enough etc.

 Many people look around in class and watch others or look at themselves in the mirror and judge themselves in some way.
 This judgment can be extremely detrimental.
-As a yoga teacher, I sometimes tell my students to closer their eyes and bring their mind focus inside and breathe and feel how they feel.
+As a yoga teacher, I sometimes tell my students to close their eyes and bring their mind focus inside and breathe and feel how they feel.
 This can often be the most transformational time during a yoga class, when we truly bring the practice inwards.

 I teach a weekly class to blind members of the Lighthouse For The Blind.
 This has been one of the most inspiring yet challenging classes for me as a teacher.
 I have learned so much from these students and feel so blessed to be able to teach and inspire the blind and visually impaired to move into this inner space of deep peace and well being.
 So inspiring.